-On June 23, 2016, voters in the U.K. voted for the U.K. to exit the E.U. (referred to as Brexit).
-The U.K. is currently due to leave the E.U. on January 31, 2020, but the actual timing, terms of its withdrawal and the nature of its future with the E.U. are still being debated.
-Since the 2016 vote, the primary impact on our financial performance has been related to foreign currency fluctuations of the British Pound Sterling.
-This fluctuation has driven foreign currency translation impacts, as well as raw material cost increases from upstream suppliers located outside of the U.K.
+On June 23, 2016, citizens of the U.K. voted to exit the European Union (E.U.) (referred to as Brexit).
+Since the 2016 Brexit vote, we have been impacted by foreign currency fluctuations of the British Pound Sterling and delays within the supply chain for the procurement of raw materials.
+These have caused fluctuations in foreign currency translation impacts, as well as raw material cost increases from upstream suppliers located outside of the U.K.